One World Trade Center: Developer

-Larry Silverstein of Silverstein Properties, the leaseholder and developer of the complex, retains control of the surrounding buildings, while the Port Authority has full control of the tower itself.
+Larry Silverstein of Silverstein Properties, the leaseholder and developer of the complex, retains control of the surrounding buildings, while the PANYNJ has full control of the tower itself.
 Silverstein signed a 99-year lease for the World Trade Center site in July 2001, and remains actively involved in most aspects of the site's redevelopment process.

 Before construction of the new tower began, Silverstein was involved in an insurance dispute regarding the tower.
 The terms of the lease agreement signed in 2001, a $3.22 billion bid to lease-purchase the World Trade Center, of which Silverstein personally put up $14 million, gave Silverstein, as leaseholder, the right and obligation to rebuild the structures if they were destroyed.
 After the September 11 attacks, there were a series of disputes between Silverstein and insurance companies concerning the insurance policies that covered the original towers; this resulted in the construction of One World Trade Center being delayed.
 After a trial, a verdict was rendered on April 29, 2004.
 The verdict was that ten of the insurers involved in the dispute were subject to the "one occurrence" interpretation, so their liability was limited to the face value of those policies.
 Three insurers were added to the second trial group.
 At that time, the jury was unable to reach a verdict on one insurer, Swiss Reinsurance, but it did so several days later on May 3, 2004, finding that this company was also subject to the "one occurrence" interpretation.
 Silverstein appealed the Swiss Reinsurance decision, but the appeal failed on October 19, 2006.
 The second trial resulted in a verdict on December 6, 2004.
 The jury determined that nine insurers were subject to the "two occurrences" interpretation, referring to the fact that two different planes had destroyed the towers during the September 11 attacks.
 They were therefore liable for a maximum of double the face value of those particular policies ($2.2 billion).
 The highest potential payout was $4.577 billion, for buildings 1, 2, 4, and 5.

 In March 2007, Silverstein appeared at a rally of construction workers and public officials outside an insurance industry conference.
 He highlighted what he described as the failures of insurers Allianz and Royal & Sun Alliance to pay $800 million in claims related to the attacks.
-Insurers state that an agreement to split payments between Silverstein and the Port Authority is a cause for concern.
+Insurers state that an agreement to split payments between Silverstein and the PANYNJ is a cause for concern.